← Back

 The Trip That Reminded Me There's More to Life

 I flew to Seoul on October 29, and I stayed in Korea almost all of November.
 After studying Korean for over two years, I had really been wanting to go to Korea.
-The trip was planned months before the layoff, but getting laid off changed what it meant.
+The trip was planned months before losing my job, but getting let go changed what it meant.

-Suzy and I had been planning this trip on Wanderlog since September, adding and removing places across numerous updates.
-Mostly Suzy.
-By the time I actually got on the plane, the layoff had happened and the trip had become something different than what we planned.
+My girlfriend and I had been planning this trip on Wanderlog since September, adding and removing places across numerous updates.
+Mostly her.
+By the time I actually got on the plane, I had lost my job and the trip had become something different than what we planned.
 It went from a vacation to a reset.

 Walking around Seoul and using Korean I had learned from a screen was surreal.
 Ordering food without pointing.
 Reading signs slowly.
 Having conversations that went somewhere.
-I had been studying this language for no particular reason since 2023, and here it was working in the real world.
+I had been studying this language since 2023, mostly so I could talk to her family, and here it was working in the real world.

 We went beyond Seoul too.
 Jeju Island with its volcanic craters and the Penguin Village.
 A cable car ride in Mokpo.
 The historical sites in Gyeongju.
 Muneoppang in Yeosu.